irisxvii/shn-selenium/README.md

 ## How to configure
 1. clone this repo to your local machine
 2. download chrome driver
-3. run these commands in the terminal
+3. run these commands in the terminal <br>
    ```
    pip install selenium
    pip install beautifulsoup4 requests selenium